Jean Frédéric Phélypeaux, Count of Maurepas: Ministerial Career

-Skilled in military and naval strategy, Maurepas enabled the French Navy to regain previously lost prestige and France was once again recognized as a maritime power.
-One way that he improved the French reputation was by focusing on the defense of France's sprawling empire in the New World, especially in the 1730s and 1740s.
+Skilled in military and naval strategy, Maurepas enabled the French Navy to regain previously lost prestige, and France was once again recognized as a maritime power.
+He focused on the defense of France's sprawling empire in the New World, especially in the 1730s and 1740s.
 His defense plans were aided by information on British naval manoeuvres, lists of what ships were coming to North America and detailed memoirs of ship construction.
-Jean-Frederic obtained this information through maintaining an intelligence service that was considered one of the most efficient in Europe.
+Maurepas obtained this information through maintaining an intelligence service that was considered one of the most efficient in Europe.
 This was only made possible due to the drastic funding increases he managed to obtain for the Troupes de la Marine.
-The typical budget appropriated to the marine from the mid-1720s to mid-1730s was 9 million livres; in 1739, however, Jean-Frederic managed to obtain a budget of 19.2 million livres.
-In the following years he acquired budgets of 20 million livres in 1740, 26 million in 1741 and 27 million in 1742.
+The typical budget appropriated to the marine from the mid-1720s to mid-1730s was 9 million livres; in 1739, however, Maurepas managed to obtain a budget of 19.2 million livres.

+He acquired budgets of 20 million livres in 1740, 26 million in 1741 and 27 million in 1742.
 Over his career as administrator he held the positions of chamberlain of the royal household, minister of the marine, and director of the secret service, fulfilling his duties with efficiency and precision.
+In 1749, Maurepas was removed by a coup led by the duc de Richelieu, putting an end to his period of immense success.
+He was exiled from Versailles for an epigram against Madame de Pompadour, and went to Bourges and then onto Pontchartrain.